- Increase their awareness of and participation in leadership roles in the community.

 - Have opportunities for professional, personal and spiritual growth, through encouraged introspection.

-Most sessions bring together a panel of experts, made up from the top Catholic professionals who are seasoned lay leaders in the Archdiocese of Los Angeles and the Diocese of Phoenix.
+Most sessions bring together a panel of experts, made up of top Catholic professionals and seasoned lay leaders from the Archdiocese of Los Angeles, the Diocese of Phoenix and many others around the country.

 Several leadership events are available throughout the program.
 Participation in these events are entirely optional, but complement and enrich the program experience.